eojduc/458abroad/backup.md

 To restore the database from a backup file, follow these steps:

 1. **Download the Backup File**
-   - Connect to the remote server as the backup user and download the backup file to the server where the database needs to be restored.
+   - Connect to the remote server as the backup user and download/copy the backup file to the server where the database needs to be restored.
    - Create a `restores` directory in the backup directory:
    - Use `scp` to copy the file: